OSPAMOX 500mg/5ml gran 100ml

 - if you have had a severe allergic reaction to any other antibiotic.
 This may include a skin rash or swelling of the face or throat.

 Do not take Ospamox if any of the above apply to you.
-If you are not sure, ask your doctor or pharmacist before taking Ospamox.
+If you are not sure, talk to your doctor or pharmacist before taking Ospamox.

 Warnings and precautions